220705-UTA-NET/CampbellK/project_0/agenda.md

 Solo Presentation: July 20th

-    Nothing wrong with inputs;
-        -- seems that the port listened to vs called can sometimes be off (have an instance of calling to 3003 but listening 3004) Does the loop double run somehow?

-            *** continuously breaks @ 4th run (3003/3004)

-        -- check out UserInput, may not be perfectly running things ***

-        -- either way: add a try/catch with exception -x- Can we avoid a fatal exception and just re-run the while loop?
+    -- either way: add a try/catch with exception
+        -x- Can we avoid a fatal exception and just re-run the while loop?